shapzo/Programas-in-c/Programs-c++/README.md

 - Program 5: Compare 3 numbers, if they are greater than or equal
 - Program 6: Increase 8% of a worker's salary
 - Program 7: A worker's salary is deducted from 3 or 9 percent of his salary depending on how much he earns
+- Program 8: Program that converts temperatures (for windows)
 - Program 9: Calculate the square and cube of 2 numbers

 **programs with functions**